rackerlabs/technical-blog/_posts/2020-06-24-use-the-oracle-database-refreshable-clone-feature-part-one-introduction.md

 the switchovers from the point of view of Recovery Time Objectives (RTOs, time to resume operations) and Recovery Point Objectives (RPOs, such as achieving minimal data loss).

+Part Two of the series demonstrates the refreshable clone feature.

 Use the Feedback tab to make any comments or ask questions.
 You can also [chat now](https://www.rackspace.com/#chat) to start the conversation.